 The Medical Device Rules, 2017 went into effect the beginning of this year, January 2018.
-Though the Act comprehensively covers “medical devices”, it failed to provide details for In Vitro Diagnostic devices (IVDs), digital health products, and software products.
+Though the Act comprehensively covers “medical devices”, it failed to providing details for In Vitro Diagnostic devices (IVDs), digital health products, and software products.
 Recently, the Central Drugs Standards Control Organization (CDSCO) released a document in the form of Questions and Answers (frequently asked questions) to provide much needed clarity for IVDs.

 To learn more about the medical device regulations, click here.

 Here are answers to some of the most common questions.

 Q: How are IVDs defined?

 A: IVDs are substances intended to be used outside human or animal bodies for the

 diagnosis of any disease or disorder in human beings or animals.